tot-kristian/avantos-assignment/README.md

 ### Feature-Based Organization

-The project follows a **feature-based architecture** where each feature is self-contained with its own:
+The project uses **feature-based architecture** - each feature is self-contained with:
-- **API layer** - Type definitions and API client functions
+- `api/` - API types and functions
-- **Components** - UI components specific to the feature
+- `components/` - UI components
-- **Context** - State management via React Context
+- `context/` - State management
-- **Hooks** - React Query hooks for data fetching and mutations
+- `hooks/` - React Query hooks
-- **Model** - Domain models and business logic
+- `model/` - Business logic
-- **Tests** - Feature-specific test utilities and mocks
+- `test/` - Test utilities and smoke tests

-This structure ensures:
-- ✅ Clear separation of concerns
-- ✅ Easy feature discovery and maintenance
-- ✅ Minimal coupling between features
-- ✅ Scalability as the application grows

 ### Key Patterns

-**Context Provider Pattern**
-- `GraphProvider` manages global graph state
+- **Context Provider** - `GraphProvider` manages graph state globally
-- Provides graph data, selected node, and update functions to child components

-**Custom Hooks**
-- API hooks (`useBlueprintGraphQuery`) for data fetching
-- Mutation hooks (`useUpdateNodeInputMapping`) for data updates
-- React Query for caching and state management
+- **React Query** - Server state management with caching

-**Pure Functions**
-- Business logic extracted into testable utility functions
+- **Pure Functions** - Business logic (e.g., `updateNodeInputMapping`) extracted for testability
-- Example: `updateNodeInputMapping`

 ## Adding a New Data Source

-### Adding a New Data Source

 1. Define the data source type in `src/features/BlueprintGraph/model/data-source`
 2. Adjust the dataSource interface if needed (e.g., if you want different args to the function than a graph) `src/features/BlueprintGraph/models/data-source/types/dataSource.ts`
 3. If you need to fetch data from the api create the necessary hooks for it `src/features/BlueprintGraph/hooks`
-5. Add the data source to the `src/features/BlueprintGraph/model/data-source/dataSources.ts` file
+4. Add the data source to the `src/features/BlueprintGraph/model/data-source/dataSources.ts` file
-4. Add any business logic to `src/features/BlueprintGraph/models/`
+5. Add any business logic to `src/features/BlueprintGraph/models/`
-5. Write tests for new utilities and components
+6. Write tests for new utilities and components

 ## Testing